jonmadison/zero-to-api-talk/0toApi.md

 ^[CLICK] it's powerful. it's minimal enough to run on a micro computer (Raspberry Pi, Edison) but allow you to do some really cool stuff within that small footprint.

 ^[CLICK] I happen to enjoy javascript.
 It's quirky, and i like quirky.

-It can be lovely when used properly. and with enhancements to the language, it's only going to get better.
+^[SAY] And that's why I recommend node.js.

 ---
 ![fill filtered](./images/baby1.jpg)